php-etl/documentation/content/core-concept/satellite/_index.en.md

 ---

 A satellite is the program that will execute your data flows.
-Depending on the type it can be executed periodically or act as a microservice.
+Depending on the type, it can be executed periodically or act as a microservice.

-It can be deployed in a various list of infrastructures types, including LAMP stacks and container-aware stacks.
+It can be deployed in a various list of infrastructure types, including LAMP stacks and container-aware stacks.

 In the context of Gyroscops, a satellite can be a [Pipeline](#using-pipeline), a [Workflow](#using-workflow), an Action, an API Proxy or an HTTP hook

-> Those programs are called Satellites to reflect the fact taht they need to operate very close from the main application in order to enhance their data connectivity
+> Those programs are called Satellites to reflect the fact that they need to operate very close from the main application in order to enhance their data connectivity

 ![Satellite schema](satellite.svg)